 Columbia 835 is a high strength cupronickel that integrates the benefits of aluminium bronze and cupronickels.
 It is mainly a marine alloy with a proven resistance to corrosion and bio-fouling along with a good resistance to impingement.
 Its high strength is combined with a high impact strength and its composition is controlled tightly by the MoD (Navy) standard.
 Columbia 835® offers good machinability, a very low magnetic permeability, and it is readily weldable.

-Columbia 835 is known for its excellent marine corrosion resistance, outperforming the standard cupronickels 90/10 and 70/30 in fresh water, seawater, brackish water and also many polluted industrial waters.
-Also it has an excellent resistance to water line corrosion, bio fouling, crevice corrosion and pitting.
+Columbia 835 is known for its excellent marine corrosion resistance, outperforming the standard cupronickels 90/10 and 70/30 in freshwater, seawater, brackish water and also many polluted industrial waters.
+Also, it has excellent resistance to water line corrosion, biofouling, crevice corrosion, and pitting.

-Columbia 835 is galvanically compatible with most other copper based alloys.
-Even though it is intrinsically less noble than austenitic or duplex stainless steels, the aluminium oxide film allows a certain protection against significant preferential corrosion; however, good design must be employed to reduce corrosion between dissimilar metals.
+Columbia 835 is galvanically compatible with most other copper-based alloys.
+Even though it is intrinsically less noble than austenitic or duplex stainless steel, the aluminum oxide film allows certain protection against significant preferential corrosion; however, good design must be employed to reduce corrosion between dissimilar metals.
 Columbia 835 alloy is not subject to hydrogen embrittlement.
-Columbia 835 also offers a very low magnetic permeability of <1.01 and is resistant to galling both operating against itself and against other materials such as aluminium bronzes and duplex stainless steels.
-It can be fabricated well and can be readily machined, hot formed, brazed welded and soldered.
+Columbia 835 also offers a very low magnetic permeability of <1.01 and is resistant to galling both operating against itself and against other materials such as aluminum bronzes and duplex stainless steels.
+It can be fabricated well and can be readily machined, hot-formed, brazed welded and soldered.

 The composition of Columbia 835 is provided in the table below:

 The key features of Columbia 835 alloy are:

 - High impact strength retained down to cryogenic temperatures

 The mechanical properties of Columbia 835 alloy are: